Mango Prices – Historical Graph

 1. Supply and Demand

 The price of mangoes depends on the equilibrium between the quantity supplied by producers and the quantity demanded by consumers.
-Prices tend to decrease when there is an excess of supply and low demand, while prices tend to rise when there is a shortage of supply and high demand.
+Prices tend to decrease when there is an excess of supply and low demand, while prices tend to rise when there is a supply shortage and high demand.

 2. Seasonal Variation